ethers/EIPs-1/EIPS/eip-draft-SWC.md

 - Provide a straightforward way to classify weaknesses in smart contract systems.
 - Provide a straightforward way to specify the weakness(es) that lead to a vulnerability in a smart contract system.
 - Define a common language for describing weaknesses in smart contract systems' architecture, design, and code.
-- Achieve industry consensus on what programming patterns qualify as "weaknesses" that should be avoided.
 - Train and increase the performance of smart contract security analysis tools.